Production of doubly charmed tetraquark $T_{cc}$ via photon-photon fusion at electron-positron colliders: FORMULATION

 where $q_1$ is the momentum of the $(cc)[n]$ diquark, and $q$ is the relative momentum between the two constituent charm quarks.
-At the leading velocity expanding, the relative momentum $q$ is set to be zero.
-To ensure the gauge invariance of the scattering amplitude, $M_{cc}=2m_c$ is adopted, which results in $q_{11}=q_{12}=\frac{1}{2}q_1$.
+The relative momentum $q$ is set to be zero at the leading velocity expanding in NRQCD.

 The projector for two constituent charm quarks into $(cc)$-diquark with definite spin and color quantum numbers take the following replacement \cite{Petrelli:1997ge},